yegorsokolov/MT5/README.md

 This command mints a random service account, stores it in your chosen env file and prints shell exports for immediate use.
-9. **Copy the EA** –
+9. **Verify MetaTrader 5 connectivity** –
-   1. Open MetaTrader 5 and click **File → Open Data Folder**.
-   2. Run `python scripts/setup_terminal.py "<path-to-terminal>"` to automatically place `AdaptiveEA.mq5` and `RealtimeEA.mq5` inside `MQL5/Experts`.
-   3. Restart MetaTrader 5 and compile the EA inside the MetaEditor by pressing **F7**.
+   1. Ensure the MetaTrader 5 terminal is running and logged into the account you intend to trade.
+   2. Run `python scripts/setup_terminal.py --install-heartbeat` (append `--path "<terminal-or-install-dir>"` if the helper cannot auto-detect the terminal).
+The script confirms Python can initialise MetaTrader 5 and prints the connected account details.
+   3. If the script reports an error, review the reason, open the terminal logs and run the installed `ConnectionHeartbeat` script from the Navigator tree for detailed diagnostics before retrying.
-10. **Attach the EA** –
+10. **Enable automated trading** –
-    1. In MetaTrader 5 open the **Navigator** panel (Ctrl+N).
+    1. In MetaTrader 5 open **Tools → Options → Expert Advisors** and tick **Allow automated trading**.
-    2. Drag the EA onto a chart of either XAUUSD or GBPUSD and click **OK**.
-    3. Enable **Algo Trading** on the toolbar and, if prompted, allow automated trading under **Tools → Options → Expert Advisors**.
+    2. Confirm the **Algo Trading** toolbar toggle is green so the terminal accepts trading requests from Python.
 11. **Publish signals** –
     1. In the command prompt run `python -m mt5.generate_signals`.
-      This publishes prediction messages to `tcp://localhost:5555` which the EA subscribes to.
+      This publishes prediction messages to `tcp://localhost:5555`, which the realtime trading services consume.
     2. Set the environment variable `SIGNAL_QUEUE_BIND` or `SIGNAL_QUEUE_URL` to change the port if needed.
-    3. Confirm the EA input `ZmqAddress` matches the publisher URL (default `tcp://localhost:5555`).
-    4. Messages are sent as Protobuf by default.
+    3. Messages are sent as Protobuf by default.
 Set `SIGNAL_FORMAT=json` to publish plain JSON instead.
-The Expert Advisors read from this queue via the `ZmqAddress` input and no longer require a `signals.csv` file.
+The Python consumers no longer require a `signals.csv` file because they subscribe to the queue directly.
-    5. Check the **Experts** tab in MetaTrader 5 for “Connected to signal socket” to confirm the bot is linked to the publisher.
+    4. Watch the `logs/` folder or the console output of `python -m mt5.realtime_train` for confirmation that signals are flowing.
-    6. The script checks market hours using `exchange_calendars`; if the market is closed it runs a rolling backtest or falls back to historical data so analysis can continue.
+    5. The script checks market hours using `exchange_calendars`; if the market is closed it runs a rolling backtest or falls back to historical data so analysis can continue.
 Pass `--simulate-closed-market` to manually test this behaviour.